graphql-aspnet/graphql-aspnet.github.io/docs/execution/malicious-queries.md

 }
 ```

 It would not be far fetched to assume that this phone manufacturer has at least 500 parts in their inventory and that those parts might be sourced from 2-3 individual suppliers.
 If that's the case our result is going to contain 3000 field resolutions (500 parts \* 3 suppliers \* 2 fields per supplier) just to show the name and address of each supplier.
 Thats a lot of data!!!!
 What if we added order history per supplier?
 Now we'd looking at 100,000+ results.
-The take away here is that your field resolutions can balloon quickly if you're not careful.
+The take away here is that your field resolutions can balloon quickly, even on small queries, if you're not careful.

 While this query only has a field depth of 3, `allParts > suppliers > name`, the performance implications are much more impactful than the bakery in the first example because of the type of data involved.
 (Side note: this is a perfect example where a [batch operation](../controllers/batch-operations) would improve performance exponentially.)